hugolantaume/iso-swift/README.md

 ISO::SWIFT implements the Swift specification as per ISO 9362.
 It provides methods to validate a given Swift code and/or retrieve information such as bank, location or branch names for a given Swift code.

-The database is located in lib/data and the gem does not use any third-party API.

 ## Installation